jazzysnail/egg-bee/README.md

 module.exports = app => {
   const { router, controller } = app;
   // apiname is serviceIdent configuration of bee.
-  // plugin will match service configuration use ':apiname'. and add '/*' on the after. router.all('/api/:apiname/*', controller.api.index);
+  // plugin will match service configuration use ':service'. and add '/*' on the after. router.all('/api/:service/*', controller.api.index);
 };
 ```